dron-dronych/CodePerfect/README.md

 - SOLID principles

 ## Commenting & documenting your code
 Even though good code should speak for itself, there are inevitable places in code where comments and documentation take over.
 This becomes essential in public projects and within a team, once you go out the code-for-yourself mode.
+But even in this mode, reading your code after a few months you want to make sure you won't be asking yourself a question like: *Why the hell did I write that?* I find comments applicable where it isn't completely obvious why I wrote a line of code such as hacks in my algorithms solvers.

 DISCLAIMER